The Farm (Tennessee): Community evolution

-Early growth pains
+Early growth

 The Farm's outreach, combined with notoriety through popular media articles, led to a population boom that eventually peaked at around 1600 members living on the main property.
 Additionally, some satellite farm affinity communities which were located in the U.S. and other countries consolidated by moving to the Tennessee community.
 Signs started to appear between 1975 and 1979 that the Tennessee community's weak infrastructure and low income was insufficiently developed to support such a continuously large influx of new members, most of whom did not contribute substantially.
 The Foundation went increasingly into debt.
 Members chose to turn over all money to the collective.
 Some donated inherited wealth or investment income, but most of it went for the group's Third World projects, or for immediate needs such as food and clothing, rather than planned improvements to the property.
 Occasionally Gaskin would request a large sum to fund his traveling expenses, which included touring around the world.
-Cottage industries including sorghum molasses, a publishing company and natural food did not generate sufficient income.
+Cottage industries including sorghum molasses, a publishing company, and natural food did not generate sufficient income.

-Furthering the Farm's growing pains was a baby boom resulting from the large number of young adults of childbearing age combined with an enthusiastic family philosophy being put into practice.
+Furthering the Farm's growing pains was a baby boom resulting from the large number of young adults of childbearing age combined with an enthusiastic pro-natal philosophy being put into practice.
 Ina May Gaskin and other resident midwives advertised their services in the national underground press, which led to numerous couples and their infants moving in without contributing.
 A small number of infants were adopted by Farm members after the midwives offered to accept, deliver, and keep a woman's baby as an alternative to abortion.
 Most mothers kept their babies after the children were born or came back for them not long after.

 Gaskin insisted that anyone who wished to partake of Farm life should be allowed to try, even those who were seriously mentally ill, believing the experience would be therapeutic.
 These proved to be a huge drain on the patience and energy of the residents.
 Lack of electricity and insufficient capacity of sewage infrastructure resources led to some giardia outbreaks and malcontent.
 Gaskin discouraged expressions of discontent and doubt, so that it was impossible to question the established order or propose improvements.
 As the Farm's population peaked, a disproportionately higher number of children or less-skilled residents could not significantly contribute to the community's economic needs.
 Gaskin, who was often traveling, may not have been aware of the seriousness of these deprivations, or believed they would improve if members persevered.